People's Consultative Assembly: 1973 General Session

 The 1973 General Session, held from 12 to 24 March was of the first MPR to be elected.
 Its membership was increased to 920.
 Until 1999 it included members from Golkar, the United Development Party (PPP), the Indonesian Democratic Party (PDI), ABRI members (Indonesian National Armed Forces, which included the police force at the time), as well as regional representatives.

-For the first time the president was required to deliver an Accountability Speech.
+For the first time the president was required to deliver an Accountability Speech (similar to State of the Union).
 Suharto was expected to outline the achievements which had been accomplished during his five-year term and the way in which they fulfilled the national policies proposed by the Assembly to him at the beginning of his term.

 In this General Session, the MPR passed resolutions that outlined the method of the election of the president and vice president and decided on the relationship between the governing bodies in Indonesia such as the MPR, DPR, the Supreme Advisory Council (DPA), etc. Suharto was elected to a second term as president, with Hamengkubuwono IX, the sultan of Yogyakarta as vice president.

 1978 General Session

 The 1978 General Session, held on 11 to 23 March, passed resolutions that included the integration of East Timor as a province of Indonesia and commissioning Suharto to establish Pancasila as the national ideology via an indoctrination process.

 The session was noted for the mass walkout of PPP deputies when Suharto referred to religions as "streams of beliefs".

-During this General Session, Suharto was elected to a third term as president, with Adam Malik, then chairman of the MPR, as his vice president.
+During this General Session, Suharto was elected to a third term as president, with Adam Malik, then speaker of the MPR, as his vice president.